Skilko/HostBuddy/BUILDING.md

 Notes:
 - Packaging bundles a local copy of `pnpm` and uses it at runtime to install client-side packages for user projects.
 - Cross-compiling is discouraged due to native optional deps (e.g., esbuild).
 Build on the target platform/arch when possible.

+CI builds:
+- You can trigger GitHub Actions workflow "Build Electron Artifacts" (workflow_dispatch) to build macOS arm64 DMG and Windows EXE and upload artifacts.